Jif (peanut butter): Manufacturing

 Jif is also available in a three-pack and an eight-pack of 1.5-ounce individual servings of Jif peanut butter, sold under the name "Jif to Go".
 In 2014, Jif introduced a peanut butter-flavored breakfast cereal (manufactured under license by Kellogg's).
 On May 7, 2012, Jif announced a new line of hazelnut spreads, to be produced in Chocolate and Mocha Cappuccino flavors.
 In addition, Jif also makes almond butter and cashew butter.

-All variants of Jif are produced at a facility in Lexington, Kentucky, which is the largest peanut butter production facility in the world, and a smaller facility in Memphis TN whose products were not affected by the 2022 recall.
+All variants of Jif are produced at a facility in Lexington, KY, which is the largest peanut butter production facility in the world, and a smaller facility in Memphis, TN, whose products were not affected by the 2022 recall.